Andrea Zuckerman: Departure from Beverly Hills, 90210

 Gabrielle Carteris left the show following the fifth season.
 Andrea's pregnancy plotline was written at Carteris' request, so as to incorporate her real life pregnancy.
 After her original five-year contract ended, Carteris voluntarily left 90210 for her own self-titled talk show, which lasted only one season.
 Carteris returned to 90210 for guest appearances during the sixth, eighth, and tenth seasons.

 After Andrea's departure, the show tried twice to recreate a similar character, with two new journalism-focused classmates of Brandon's: Susan Keats and Tracy Gaylian.
 Susan worked as editor of the college newspaper who admitted to having had an abortion years earlier to focus on her career (which echos Andrea's similar dilemma).
 Tracy was a news anchor for the CU TV station who like Andrea was career driven and politically conscious.
-Unlike Andrea, however, both Susan and Tracy had full-fledged romantic relationships with Brandon.
-However, neither character became a regular cast member.
+Unlike Andrea, both Susan and Tracy had full-fledged romantic relationships with Brandon.
+Neither character became a regular cast member.
 Andrea and Jesse's interracial couple/unexpected pregnancy/quick marriage/premature birth story was also later repeated in the life of Janet Sosna (herself an Andrea "type") and Andrea's close friend Steve Sanders.